How to Store Bean Sprouts

 - Dig into our favorite bean sprout recipes, because the best way to store bean sprouts is in your tum tum

-In the spirit of discovery and to deepen our collective understanding of how food behaves, we used our Abeego Test Kitchen to save bean sprouts in a variety of ways.
+In the spirit of discovery and to deepen our collective understanding of how food behaves, we used our Abeego Test Kitchen to to experiment with bean sprout storage methods.

 Bean sprouts that were loosely wrapped in Abeego resulted in similar numbers to the covered bowl and appeared the most firm and crisp.

-Without protection, either in a bowl or mesh bag, the bean sprouts quickly withered and became excessively wet.
+Without protection, either in a bowl or mesh bag, the bean sprouts quickly withered.

 Bean sprouts are alive and need to breathe.
-Each testing method allowed for that, since bean sprouts in an airtight container traps moisture and increases the slime factor sometimes in less than a day.
+Each testing method allowed for that as we already know airtight plastic containers trap bean sprouts with excess water and cause serious slime (sometimes in less than a day!).
 Abeego wrap acts like a peel and naturally protects while it breathes.
-The result is a longer living bean sprouts!
+The result is longer living bean sprouts!

 Towel dry bean sprouts, place in a Large Abeego and loosely roll up the sprouts inside, scrunching the ends to seal.
 Alternatively, fold and seal the edges to make a parcel or a packet, or place in a bowl and cover and press.